Seren-Hughes/eclipse_protocol/README.md

 Represents a completed or in-progress order.
 Stores an order_number, reference to the user, a snapshot of billing/shipping details (name, address, email), pricing fields (order_total, delivery_cost, grand_total), Stripe PaymentIntent ID, and a consolidated status (e.g. pending, paid, refunded).

+_**Note on Address Snapshots:**_ At checkout, a snapshot of the chosen address is copied onto the orders table so that order history remains accurate even if the user later updates their profile.
+Orders also keep nullable pointers to the user’s saved addresses for convenience in the UI.
+If a user edits or deletes a saved address later, the order snapshot remains unchanged.
+If a saved address is deleted, the order’s address pointer is set to NULL; the snapshot fields still display correctly.

+Why:
+- Prevents historical drift (old orders “changing” when a user updates addresses)
+- Keeps invoices and email receipts consistent over time
+- Still allows quick navigation from an order to the user’s current saved address when it exists

 `order_items`
 Stores individual line items within an order.
 Each item is linked to an order and a product and records the product name, optional SKU, quantity, unit price at the time of purchase, and line total.